Michael Carttiss: Maastricht Treaty rebel

-With the replacement of Margaret Thatcher in the Prime Ministerial office by John Major, a centrist Tory, Carttiss found himself in conflict with the parliamentary leadership of his party.
-He was a convinced Eurosceptic and opposed the passage into law through the House of Commons of the Maastricht Treaty, which transformed the European Economic Community into the European Union, and voted against it and his own Party's Government repeatedly in the Commons' division lobby in early 1993.
-When he voted against the 'European Communities (Finance) Bill', a part of the Treaty being rendered into United Kingdom statute in November 1994, Carttiss was one of eight Conservative MPs to have the Conservative Parliamentary Whip withdrawn.
+With the replacement of Margaret Thatcher as Prime Minister with John Major, a moderate Tory, Carttiss found himself in conflict with the parliamentary leadership of his party.
+He was a convinced Eurosceptic and opposed the passage into law through the House of Commons of the Maastricht Treaty, which transformed the European Economic Community into the European Union, and voted against it and his own party's government repeatedly in the Commons' division lobby in early 1993.
+When he voted against the 'European Communities (Finance) Bill', a part of the Treaty being rendered into United Kingdom statute in November 1994, Carttiss was one of eight Conservative MPs, dubbed the Maastricht Rebels, to have the Conservative Parliamentary whip withdrawn.
 On the calling of a confidence motion in John Major's Government in the same month, with the European Communities (Finance) Bill attached to it, rather than bring the Conservative Government down, Carttiss voted to support the Government and the passage of the E.C.
-(Finance) Bill, with all but one of the other "Maastricht Rebels' doing the same, signaling the end of their stand and acquiescence to the Government's will in the matter.
-The Conservative Party Parliamentary whip was offered to Carttiss again in April 1995, which he accepted.
+(Finance) Bill, with all but one of the other Maastricht Rebels doing the same, signaling the end of their stand and acquiescence to the Government's will in the matter.
+The Conservative Party offered the whip to Carttiss again in April 1995, which he accepted.

 In the 1997 general election Carttiss was defeated in Great Yarmouth by the Labour Party candidate Tony Wright, with a collapse in the Conservative Party's vote nationally being reflected in a 12% fall in Great Yarmouth, giving the Labour Party more than an 8,000 majority, in what had been in 1987 considered as a safe Conservative parliamentary seat.